WowWeeLabs/MiP-iOS-SDK/README.md

 .
 ### Can I use your cool joystick class?

-Yes we have provided this as a separate repository, feel free to use this or make changes as you want.
+Yes we have provided the source code in our sample project, feel free to use this or make changes as you want.
 We would love pull requests.

 ### Can I create other language versions of the SDK?

-Sure, very soon we will be providing our full lower-level BLE documentation so you can add your language of choice for our SDK.
+The lower level BLE command protocol is available in our [MiP-BLE-Protocol](http://github.com/WowWeeLabs/MiP-BLE-Protocol) repository.

 License